facebook/react-native/CONTRIBUTING.md

 ### Documentation

-* Do not wrap lines at 80 characters
+* Do not wrap lines at 80 characters - configure your editor to soft-wrap when editing documentation.

 ## License

-By contributing to React, you agree that your contributions will be licensed under its BSD license.
+By contributing to React Native, you agree that your contributions will be licensed under its BSD license.